lucatume/wp-browser/README.md

             wpRootFolder: /var/www/wp
             adminUsername: admin
             adminPassword: password
+            adminPath: /some-path/to/wp-admin
 ```

 * `wpRootFolder` - the absolute path to the root folder of the WordPress installation to use for testing, the `ABSPATH` global value (required)
 * `adminUsername` - the site administrator username (required)
 * `adminPassword` - the site administrator login name (required)
+* `adminPath` - the path, relative to the WordPress installation folder, to the admin area

 ### wpcept command
 The package will create a link to the `bin/wpcept` script file; that's an extension of Codeception own `codecept` CLI application to allow for a WordPress specific setup.